steinbeck/HamsterWheel/README.md

 I loosly follow the Getting Things Done (GTD) approach as laid out in great detail in the [seminal book by David Allen](https://en.wikipedia.org/wiki/Getting_Things_Done).
 Having tried many, also commercial GDT apps, I wasn't satisfied with any of them, mostly because of a disjunction of projects and project material.
 The HamsterWheel approach uses the computer file system to organise projects.
 A folder under your $PROJECTS folder constitutes a project.
 A subfolder therein is a subproject.
-A project folder holds at least one folder named 'Materials' which can have an abitrary collection of stuff, as well as a file named 'TODO' which holds a list of tasks.
+A project folder contains exactly on file named 'TODO', which holds a list of tasks.
+It can also contain a folder named 'Materials', which can have an arbitrary collection of materials related to the project, such as PDFs with reading material.

 The script todo.py, HamsterWheel's only file :), walks through the directory tree under $PROJECTS and accepts the directory name as a project name, unless the folder is called "Materials".
 If it finds a TODO file, it parses its lines into a list of tasks for this folder.